All setups AMD RX 560 (4GB)Avatar: Frontiers of Pandora

 Avatar (Snowdrop) supports DLSS, FSR and XeSS plus Frame Generation.
 Practically required - Pandora is gorgeous and very heavy.

-The lush Pandora jungle - one of the heaviest settings and central to the look.
+Density of the lush Pandora undergrowth - one of the heaviest settings and central to the look.
 High is the sweet spot.

 Shadow resolution and range.
 High is the value pick over Ultra.